 Teens with eating disorder behaviors or symptoms may be referred to an eating disorder program by their pediatrician, family doctor, or nurse practitioner.
-While no two programs are exactly the same, outpatient programs usually do a complete evaluation and provide treatment for teens with eating disorders and support for family members.
+While no two programs are exactly the same, outpatient programs usually perform a complete assessment to provide appropriate treatment for teens with eating disorders and support for family members.
 The approach is usually multidisciplinary, which means that more than one specially trained health care provider will be involved in the evaluation and treatment plan.
-All team members will likely involve people in your family as well, to plan the guidance and support you’ll need at home.
-College students and young adults often see the team alone, but even they frequently work with parents or other family members.
+All of these team members will likely involve the family as well, to plan the guidance and support needed at home.
+College students and young adults often see the team alone, but may still work with parents or other family members.

 Medical Evaluation by a health care provider (HCP) who is specialized in caring for teens.